 What is fibromyalgia?
 The name fibromyalgia comes from three words: ‘fibro’ is a Latin word, meaning fibrous tissues such as tendons and ligaments ‘my’ is a Greek word, meaning muscles ‘algia’ is also a Greek word, meaning pain Fibromyalgia is a long term chronic condition which causes many symptoms but mainly widespread pain within all … Read more Living with Fibromyalgia

 After reading a recent article in The Mirror newspaper and watching recent episodes of Coronation Street involving the character Hayley Cropper, this has highlighted what a serious disease pancreatic cancer is.
 For many people that have recently been diagnosed with pancreatic cancer it must come as a great shock and some people could even be … Read more Living with Pancreatic Cancer

 Dystonia is a neurological movement disorder and is the term used to describe uncontrollable and sometimes painful muscle spasms caused by incorrect signals from the brain.
 It is estimated to affect at least 70,000 people in the UK.
 How does Dystonia affect the nervous system?
 Dystonia disrupts the nervous systems ability to allow the brain … Read more What is Dystonia?

-I, like many people will have referred to how we manage our daily functions as ‘a bit of OCD’ at some time or another and I for one can tend to compartmentalize my day, however this is very different to having obsessive compulsions.
-I have realised OCD is a serious anxiety related condition where a … Read more Obsessive Compulsive Disorder (OCD)
+I, like many people, will have referred to how we manage our daily functions as ‘a bit of OCD’ at some time or another and I for one can tend to compartmentalize my day, however, this is very different from having obsessive compulsions.
+I have realised OCD is a serious anxiety-related condition where a person suffers … Read more Obsessive Compulsive Disorder (OCD)